Why Many Christians Suffer from a Poor Health

 I must admit to my Christian fellow-men, they have quite some scary and graphic illustrations of their symbols of evil, I mean Satan and his demonic assistants.
 I am wondering how exposure to that eternal threat from hell must affect their mentality.

 Like that Jesuit Ignatius Loyola said : "Give me a boy under seven of age, and I'll give you a man".
-In those most impressionable and vulnerable years it must have been quite a task for a child to outweigh that fear with something more positive, so that it doesn't leave a permanent scar in his heart - considering the fact that fear is biologically much stronger emotion than love.
+In those most impressionable and vulnerable years it must have been quite a task for a child to outweigh that fear with something more positive, so that it doesn't leave a permanent scar in his heart---considering the fact that fear is biologically much stronger emotion than love, and so much easier to trigger.

 Love and Hate Don't Mix